bridge2ai/standards-schemas/docs/DataStandardOrTool.md

     multivalued: true
   has_relevant_organization:
     name: has_relevant_organization
-    description: Subject standard is managed or otherwise guided buy the object organization(s).
+    description: Subject standard has some relationship to the object organization(s), including as a user.
+This is distinct from the responsible organization, which is the group providing or supporting the standard or tool.
     from_schema: https://w3id.org/bridge2ai/standards-schema-all
     rank: 1000
     is_a: related_to